-Our senior management team is led by our chief executive officer, John Christopher Davies, who has extensive experience in managing multi-site businesses across both the retail and trade sectors, integrating acquisitions and rationalising central costs.
-Our chief operating officer, John Gill, shares a similar breadth and depth of experience.
-The other members of our senior management team, including our business unit leaders and senior function leaders, provide us with a range of experience from within the hire industry as well as from other industries, embodying a breadth of capability and disciplines.
-We believe that it is owing to the business initiatives conceptualised and implemented by our senior management that we have been able to increase our revenue from £181.6 million for the 52 week period ended 29 December 2012 to £284.6 million for the 52 week period ended 27 December 2014 and our Adjusted EBITDA from £35.0 million for the 52 week period ended 29 December 2012 to £71.1 million for the 52 week period ended 27 December 2014.
-Our management incentives are aligned with our long term goals, with a broad base of senior management holding a sizeable equity stake of approximately 5% in the Company following the IPO of HSS Hire Group plc (see "Recent developments").
+Our senior management team is led by our chief executive officer, John Gill, who has extensive experience in managing multi-site businesses across both the retail and trade sectors, integrating acquisitions and rationalising central costs and has previously been the chief operating officer and chief financial officer of the Group The other members of our senior management team, including our business unit leaders and senior function leaders, provide us with a range of experience from within the hire industry as well as from other industries, embodying a breadth of capability and disciplines.
+We believe that it is owing to the business initiatives conceptualised and implemented by our senior management that we have been able to increase our revenue from £226.7 million for the 52 week period ended 28 December 2013 to £312.3 million for the 52 week period ended 26 December 2015 and our Adjusted EBITDA from £55.9 million for the 52 week period ended 28 December 2013 to £70.9 million for the 52 week period ended 26 December 2015.
+Our management incentives are aligned with our long term goals, with a broad base of senior management holding a sizeable equity stake of approximately 5% in the Company following the IPO of HSS Hire Group plc in February 2015.
 We also benefit from the extensive market expertise, business relationships and ongoing strong support of our majority shareholder, Exponent.